Evaluate – Proof Evaluation

 Note: The ICC profile is used to create virtual reference values.
 Depending on the accuracy of the ICC profile, the quality of the reference data can vary from very exact (e.g. CMYK profiles created by CoPrA) to less exact (e.g. small Multicolor profiles).

-Evaluation method: Select a method to either evaluate a Contract Proof according to the ISO 12647-7 standard or a Validation Print according to the ISO 12647-8 standard.
+Evaluation method: Select a method to either evaluate a Contract Proof according to the ISO 12647-7 standard, a Validation Print according to the ISO 12647-8 standard or to evaluate your data according to Fogra’s PSD (ProcessStandard Digital).
+The PSD standard is based on the tolerances defined by Fogra and provides guidelines to increase process stability in digital printing.
+Further information can be found on the Fogra website.

-ISO 12647-8: Checks the conformance of printing systems that produces a hard-copy validation print, directly from digital data, which is intended to simulate the expected appearance of material printed per a characterized printing condition.
+ISO 12647-8 (Validation Print 2021): Checks the conformance of printing systems that produce a hard-copy validation print, directly from digital data, which is intended to simulate the expected appearance of material printed per a characterized printing condition.
+The method considers the latest tolerances published in 2021.

 Note: Recently, other visualizations of the final printed product have found a place in the printing/proofing workflow because designers and print buyers prefer not to go to the expense of using an ISO 12647-7 compliant contract proof any earlier in the process than necessary.
 In many situations, participants in the workflow require a hardcopy visual reference of lesser quality than a contract proof.
 In the past, those prints varied widely in quality and were often referred to as design proofs, concept proofs, layout prints, etc. That quality level is here being referred to as a validation print.